restackio/examples-python/production_demo/README.md

 # Restack AI - Production Example

-This repository contains a simple example project to help you scale with the Restack AI.
+This repository contains a simple example project to help you scale with Restack AI.
 It demonstrates how to scale reliably to millions of workflows on a local machine with a local LLM provider.

 ## Walkthrough video